-- follow these instructions for safe installation and operation. - DO NOT DISCARD THIS MANUAL Important operating and · Read, understand and · Leave this manual with party responsible for use and operation.
+- Important operating and maintenance instructions included. - Read, understand and follow these instructions for safe installation and operation. - Leave this manual with party responsible for use and operation of this appliance.

 We recommend that you record the following pertinent information for your heating appliance.